humanprotocol/human-protocol/packages/apps/job-launcher/server/ENV.md

 ### The multiplier for the size of skeleton jobs in CVAT, used to scale the job size for skeleton tasks.
 Default: 6
 CVAT_SKELETONS_JOB_SIZE_MULTIPLIER="6"

 ### The URL for connecting to the PostgreSQL database.
-Required
 POSTGRES_URL=

 ### The hostname or IP address of the PostgreSQL database server.
 Default: '127.0.0.1'